 After a test period where the clients could compare the thermal effects of the work in this new room to the rest of the house, they called us back in to complete a half portion of all the property’s windows with the same work process as above.
 This was carried out successfully along with additional restoration and repainting work on the property’s gable.

-Work above on the gable area including lamination with tricoya
+Work above on the gable area, including lamination with Tricoya

-With half the house has undergone a windows glass upgrade programme, the clients have now scheduled us to complete all the remaining windows at the property with the full re-glazing, draught-proofing, restoration and redecoration programme.
+With half the house having undergone a windows glass upgrade programme, the clients have now scheduled us to complete all the remaining windows at the property with the full re-glazing, draught-proofing, restoration and redecoration programme.

 This is a great affirmation for us of the quality of our work and the demonstrable value it delivers to a client.
 Who is able to see for themselves the benefits in a short space of time.
 Upon completion of the next phase of work, all windows at the property will be fully restored with greatly improved thermal properties, soundproofing and serving the owners of this house well into the future.

 “We had the original sashes and you can tell they’re original but they were so beautifully painted so slick they ran well they were completely refurbished so all the sashes worked well.
-There was no sound coming from outside and we live on a busy main road.
+There was no sound coming from outside, and we live on a busy main road.
 We didn’t have any drafts.
 We had no reduction in the warmth in our room.
 Our heating bills were no higher than when we’d had secondary glazing.
 They look beautiful.
-We’re really impressed with them.”
+We’re impressed with them.”

 Completed external view of windows at the property